Police: Lawyer Murdaugh arranged own death but shot grazed

 Still unsolved are the June 7 killings of 52-year-old Maggie Murdaugh and her 22-year-old son Paul Murdaugh.
 Alex Murdaugh discovered the bodies of his wife and son at their Colleton County home.
 Both had been shot multiple times.

-Murdaugh announced two days after the shooting he was going into rehab for an opioid addiction.
+Two days after the shooting, Murdaugh announced he was going into rehab for an opioid addiction.
 He apologized to his family and said he was leaving his law firm.
+His law license was temporarily suspended.

 A few hours later, the PMPED Law Firm announced Murdaugh had taken money from the business and was fired from the firm.
-The amount of money has not been announced.
+The amount of money has not been announced, but the firm and Murdaugh’s lawyers have suggested it could be over $1 million.

+Murdaugh’s lawyers are doing their own investigation into the deaths and have a possible suspect, Harpootlian said, declining to give more details other than to say “the motive would be personal.”

 (Copyright (c) 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)